Make Your Next Trip Extraordinary

 Justin Parkinson

-Justin’s frequent trips to the Indian Ocean over the past 14 years make him uniquely qualified to match you with the specific island, resort, and overwater bungalow—even with the specific dive instructor or massage therapist—that best suit your needs.
+Justin’s frequent trips to the Indian Ocean over the past 20-plus years make him uniquely qualified to match you with the specific island, resort, and overwater bungalow—even with the specific dive instructor or massage therapist—that best suit your needs.
 This is especially crucial in the Maldives, where you’re likely to spend all of your time at a single, private-island resort, and there are new properties opening every few months.
 In the Seychelles, Justin can help you rent a car to go exploring and point you to the best beaches and hiking trails.
 Given how many people fly to the Indian Ocean via Dubai, he has become an expert on the United Arab Emirates too (see Dubai and Abu Dhabi) and can help you save money there so that you can splurge in the islands.
 When he’s not exploring these exotic locales, you’ll find Justin at home in either Australia or L.A.

 Expect trips orchestrated by Justin to have a three-night minimum and start at $800 per day for two travelers.